-That’s actually something I did learn in design school.
+That’s something I learned in design school.
 What that means is that the color that goes up on the wall could turn into something else.
 And, that’s especially true if the sun is hitting it.
-The color could go muddy, greenish or even more red.
+The once gorgeous blue paint color could go muddy, greenish, or reddish.

 Does this always happen with blue paint colors?

-Some of these blue paint colors are quite saturated.
+Some of the blue paint colors you’re about to see are quite saturated.
 And, we’ll discuss how to work with those colors.
-Because, as you’ll see, a saturated blue can make for an awesome backdrop for furniture and art.
+I love these colors because a saturated blue can create an awesome furniture and art backdrop.

 *DOLPHINS COVE 722

-I don’t know the source of this image, so if somebody does, please let me know and I’ll add it in.
+I don’t know the source of this image, so if somebody does, please let me know, and I’ll add credit.

-A faithful and lovely reader who goes by the name of “Pinkie Crabtree” on social media painted a room this color and adores it.
+A faithful and lovely reader who goes by “Pinkie Crabtree” on social media painted a room this color and adores it.
 So, a year ago, I made a graphic from the images she posted.

 *TRANQUIL BLUE 2051-50